Blu-ray: Video

 MPEG-2 was used by many studios (including Paramount Pictures, which initially used the VC-1 format for HD DVD releases) for the first series of Blu-ray Discs, which were launched throughout 2006.
 Modern releases are now often encoded in either MPEG-4 AVC or VC-1, allowing film studios to place all content on one disc, reducing costs and improving ease of use.
 Using these formats also frees a lot of space for storage of bonus content in HD (1080i/p), as opposed to the SD (480i/p) typically used for most titles.
 Some studios, such as Warner Bros., have released bonus content on discs encoded in a different format than the main feature title.
 For example, the Blu-ray Disc release of Superman Returns uses VC-1 for the feature film and MPEG-2 for some of its bonus content.
-Today, Warner and other studios typically provide bonus content in the video format that matches the feature.

 Audio

 For audio, BD-ROM players are required to implement Dolby Digital (AC-3), DTS, and linear PCM.
 Players may optionally implement Dolby Digital Plus and DTS-HD High Resolution Audio as well as lossless 5.1 and 7.1 surround sound formats Dolby TrueHD and DTS-HD Master Audio.
 BD-ROM titles must use one of the mandatory schemes for the primary soundtrack.
 A secondary audiotrack, if present, may use any of the mandatory or optional codecs.